MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/create-appcontrol-deny-policy.md

 ## Best Practices

 1. **Test first in Audit mode** - as with all new policies, we recommend rolling out your new deny policy in Audit Mode and monitoring the [3076 audit block events](../operations/event-id-explanations.md) to ensure only the applications you intended to block are blocked.
-More information on monitoring block events via the Event Viewer logs and Advanced Hunting: [Managing and troubleshooting Windows Defender Application Control policies](../operations/appcontrol-operational-guide.md)
+More information on monitoring block events via the Event Viewer logs and Advanced Hunting: [Managing and troubleshooting App Control for Business policies](../operations/appcontrol-operational-guide.md)

 2. **Recommended Deny Rules Types** - signer and file attribute rules are recommended from a security, manageability, and performance perspective.
 Hash rules should only be used if necessary.
 Since the hash of a file changes with any change to the file, it's hard to keep up with a hash-based block policy where the attacker can trivially update the file.
-While WDAC has optimized parsing of hash rules, some devices may see performance impacts at runtime evaluation if policies have tens of thousands or more hash rules.
+While App Control has optimized parsing of hash rules, some devices may see performance impacts at runtime evaluation if policies have tens of thousands or more hash rules.

 ## Creating a Deny policy tutorial

-Deny rules and policies can be created using the PowerShell cmdlets or the [WDAC Wizard](https://webapp-wdac-wizard.azurewebsites.net/).
+Deny rules and policies can be created using the PowerShell cmdlets or the [App Control Wizard](https://webapp-app-control-wizard.azurewebsites.net/).
 We recommend creating signer rules (PCACertificate, Publisher, and FilePublisher) wherever possible.
 In the cases of unsigned binaries, rules must be created on attributes of the file, such as the original filename, or the hash.

 ### Software Publisher-based deny rule